HOMEFULNESS - a poor people-led solution to Homelessness

 - ($200, 000 already raised -Lot Purchased - Paid in Full-Phase 1 completed:Includes Existing Building renovated now housing 3 unhoused Families and elders and Deecolonize Academy - a school for children in poverty launched, Permits from the CIty of Oakland acquired and Phase 2 was launched July 2016- Phase 2 in progress)

 All remaining fundraising will occur through an Equity campaign launched by POOR Magazine.

 - As an act of resistance to the hierarchal and unjust distribution of wealth and resources locally and globally, POOR Magazine is formerly calling the fundraising effort for HOMEFULNESS, an Equity Campaign, instead of a Capital Campaign, as through equity sharing, not tied to financial resources, we will be creating permanent and lasting solutions to houselessness for families in poverty who have been displaced, evicted, gentrified and destabilized out of their indigenous lands and communities.

 For more information on how to become involved with this project, please email email@example.com.

-To donate to the Homefulness Project, please send checks to:
+To donate to the Homefulness Project, click here for online donations or send checks to: